Shortness of breath / dyspnoea without a known cause

 • psychogenic (anxiety)

-• chronic debility or obesity related
+• fitness or obesity related

 • drug related